NUKnightLab/git-deploy/README.md

 # git-deploy

-An Ansible-based git-subcommand deployment script with support for projects in Python 2 and 3 (potentially for non-python projects also).
+An Ansible-based git-subcommand deployment script with support for projects in Python 3 (potentially for non-python projects also, but not yet supported as such).
 See the **Project organization** section at the end of this README if you are not sure if git-deploy is right your project's deployment needs.

+`git-deploy` is mostly just some opinionated scaffolding around Ansible.
+Ansible knowledge is helpful for debugging and working through issues, but should not be a necessary requirement.

 ## Usage: